 We have limited time.
 We need to make room for what is essential.
-So it is best to learn the things you should forget to make room for the five things we should always remember.
+Forgetting the things that hold us back makes room for the five things we should always remember.
 Come and find out how to do it.

 “It’s just as important to learn what to forget as it is what to remember.
 Some things are better left behind, while others should keep fresh in our minds.
 Learning the difference between the two is a vital life lesson.” ― Guru Tua

-Some people measure their progress or success by the number of things they gather.
-More and more, we are learning it’s the quality, not the quantity, that matters.
+Some measure their progress or success by the number of things they gather.
+We are increasingly learning it’s the quality, not the quantity, that matters.
 This principle holds for all areas of life, practical and spiritual.

 Forgetting What Isn’t Important